PerlFFI/FFI-Platypus/README.md

 ## System integrators

-This distribution uses [Alien::FFI](https://metacpan.org/pod/Alien::FFI) in fallback mode, meaning if the system doesn't provide `pkg-config` and `libffi` it will attmpt to download `libffi` and build it from source.
+This distribution uses [Alien::FFI](https://metacpan.org/pod/Alien::FFI) in fallback mode, meaning if the system doesn't provide `pkg-config` and `libffi` it will attempt to download `libffi` and build it from source.
 If you are including Platypus in a larger system (for example a Linux distribution) you only need to make sure to declare `pkg-config` or `pkgconf` and